coala/coala/docs/Developers/Writing_Good_Commits.rst

 What Makes a Good Commit
 ------------------------

 A good commit is atomic.
-It should describe only one change and not more.
+It should describe one change and not more.

 Why?
 Because we may create more bugs if we had more changes per commit.